Euro row a blow to Franco-British camaraderie

 Such was the speed with which Cameron was dumped from the new European master plan that some suspected he had been set up to use his veto so France could nail the speedy inter-governmental deal it really wanted.

-Set-up or not, it was evidence of how Britain's influence has waned since it held the EU presidency in 2005, particularly with the eurosceptic conservatives now in a coalition government.
+Set-up or not, it was evidence of how Britain's influence has waned since it held the EU presidency in 2005, particularly with the eurosceptic conservatives now in a coalition goverment.

 "Cameron was used," said Reland.
 "Sarkozy wants to be reelected.
 He needed a deal.
 Cameron played his part and I'm sure Sarkozy is grateful.
 You can't have feelings in politics."